-Inside, the layout leans into a layered, almost collage-like approach that reflects his unpredictable style.
-I played with type scale and texture to give it movement and rhythm, while still keeping it legible and structured.
-The “How MF DOOM Shaped Hip-Hop” opener uses hand-drawn, cartoon-inspired type to nod to DOOM’s comic-book influences.
-Overall, this project was a chance to explore experimental editorial design while paying tribute to an artist whose visuals and voice were anything but ordinary.
+Inside, the layout containing the main article leans into a layered, almost collage-like approach that reflects his unpredictable discography.
+I played with type, scale, and texture to give it movement and rhythm, as if you were listening to verse while reading each page.
+The “How MF DOOM Shaped Hip-Hop” highlight spread includes hand-drawn, replicated type to nod to DOOM’s original influences.
+The sticker-like graphic is paired with minimal type carrying the same structure found on the cover of the magazine edition.
+There was crucial focus on using texture throughout all spreads to unify and continue the immersion while reading.
+This project was a chance to explore experimental editorial design while paying tribute to an artist whose visuals and voice were anything but ordinary.

 The Verse Vault logo went through a lot of experimentation before landing on the final version you see here.
-I created 11 variations, testing everything from clean modern lettering to more distressed, graffiti styles.
-I wanted something that felt bold, like it belonged on a record sleeve from the 90s, but still felt sharp enough to work in a contemporary editorial space.
+I created eleven nameplate variations, testing everything from clean modern typography to more distressed, graffiti styles.
+I wanted something that felt bold, like it belonged on a record sleeve from the 90s, but still felt sharp enough to work on a contemporary editorial piece.

-The final logo is a blend of strong, geometric letterforms and subtle texture, with the “V” and “Vault” intentionally overlapping to create a sense of unity between the name and the visual identity.
-It was important to me that the logo could stand confidently on a gritty, high-contrast cover without getting lost, while also being flexible enough to work on quieter, more text-heavy pages inside the magazine.
+The final logo is a blend of strong, geometric letterforms, with the “V” in "Verse" and "V" in “Vault” intentionally overlapping, creating a sense of unity between the name and the visual identity.
+The title "Verse Vault" was chosen because of the magazines primary focus on music, acting as a vault for news and entertainment regarding the music industry and surrounding culture.
+It was important to me that the logo could stand confidently on a gritty, high-contrast cover without getting lost, while also being flexible enough to work on quieter covers depending on future editions.

 You may also like